 ULiège masters programmes

-To gain access to certain professions or to become more specialised in a very specific field of study, the student may pursue another 2nd cycle training programme: a specialised masters (at least 60 credits).
+To gain access to certain professions or to become more specialised in a very specific field of study, the student may pursue another 2nd cycle training programme: an advanced masters's degree (at least 60 credits).

-The various specialisations in medicine, European law, notary, urbanism and land-use development, entrepreneurship, financial risk management, or nanotechnology are just a few examples.
+The various specialisations in medicine, European law, notary, entrepreneurship, financial risk management, or nanotechnology are just a few examples.

 The doctorate leads to the academic grade of doctor.
 It is accessible after a 120-credit masters and consists mainly of preparing and defending a thesis.
 The PhD consists of a 60-credit doctoral programme culminating in a research training certificate.
 This programme is linked to the specific skills of research teams and provides graduates with a high scientific and professional qualification.